Anduin2017/AnduinOS-Home/CODE_OF_CONDUCT.md

 ## Our Principles

-To ensure that the software we develop aligns with the Anduin Principles and serves all users equally well, we uphold the following:
+To ensure that the software we develop aligns with the Aiursoft Principles and serves all users equally well, we uphold the following:

 1. **Offline Functionality**
    Any compiled artifacts of the software must be capable of performing their full functions without requiring an internet connection.

-2. **Local Compilation in Anduin**
+2. **Local Compilation in Aiursoft**
-   The source code of the software must be capable of being compiled locally within Anduin's infrastructure without requiring an internet connection.
+   The source code of the software must be capable of being compiled locally within Aiursoft's infrastructure without requiring an internet connection.

 3. **Third-Party Local Compilation**
    The source code of the software must be capable of being compiled locally by third-party developers with an internet connection.